yiisoft/db/docs/en/queries/bind-parameters.md

 $command->queryOne();
 ```

-The result of the above example is:
+The result of the above example is.

 ```php
 [